illuscio-dev/islelib-py/zdocs/source/index.rst

    code looks the same regardless of the project you’re reading.
 Formatting becomes transparent after a while and you can focus on the content instead.

+Black sits at the top of the hierarchy.
+For instance, black suggests line lengths do not exceed 88 characters, where the default pep8 recommendation is 79.
+Illuscio code should conform to the Black preference of 88 characters.

 2. Lint
 -------